Clear3nce/airbnb-clone-project/README.md

 ### Primary pages.

-- Property Listing View : grid display of available properties with filters.
+- Property Listing View: grid display of available properties with filters.
-- Listing Detailed View : Complete property details with images and booking form.
+- Listing Detailed View: Complete property details with images and booking form.
-- Simple Checkout View : Streamlined payment and booking confirmation.
+- Simple Checkout View: Streamlined payment and booking confirmation.

 ### Importance of User-Friendly Design.
 - A well-designed booking system reduces friction in the user journey, increases conversion rates, and improves customer satisfaction.
 Clear navigation, intuitive interfaces, and responsive design are critical for success.